-As a result of aforementioned advantages and limitations of imaging technologies, 4-D flow MRI procedures have become increasingly frequent in routine towards the improvement of CFD patient-specific simulations.
-However, the correct definition of the flow problem requires knowledge of initial and boundary conditions, as well as flow properties, i.e. blood density and blood viscosity.
-Particularly boundary conditions are usually not available, or cannot be measured accurately with current imaging techniques.
-Classical CFD methods (supported by MRI) usually apply fixed boundary conditions (BC) at the inlet of the arterial domain based on the noisy measurements extracted from the 4-D flow MRI data.
+As a result of aforementioned advantages and limitations of current imaging technologies, 4-D flow MRI procedures have become increasingly frequent in routine towards the improvement of patient-specific CFD simulations.
+Classical CFD methods (supported by MRI) usually apply fixed BCs at the inlet of the arterial domain based on the noisy measurements extracted from the 4-D flow MRI data (Hardman et al. 2013; Pirola et al. 2017).
 This is why recent studies concentrated on optimal control strategies to alter BCs in such a way that the flow in the lumen matches the observations according to certain criteria.
 Optimal control supported by observations has been referred to as data assimilation (DA).
 Such studies were firstly and mainly applied in meteorology, physical oceanography and atmospheric flows (Council 1991; Ide et al. 1997).
 Owing to the shortcomings in the classical CFD approach (CFD employing noisy data as BCs), DA achieved an elevated attention in cardiovascular research field over the last decade.

-Preliminary results of DA in tubular structures were reported by D'Elia & Veneziani (2010a) based on 2-D Stokes flow simulations.
+DA procedures in hemodynamics were anticipated a decade ago for the prescription of flow rates in rigid and compliant domains (Formaggia et al. 2008, 2010).
+Additional preliminary results of DA in tubular structures were reported by D'Elia & Veneziani (2010a) based on 2-D Stokes flow simulations.
 Convergence rate and noise sensitivity were investigated based on artificially generated noisy data.
 In D'Elia & Veneziani (2010b), their work was extended to the Oseen problem.
 Such strategy was employed in combination with a fixed point method to solve the Navier-Stokes, and perform flow matching in synthetically generated datasets using different mesh refinements.
-In a further study, the authors extended their tests to an axis-symmetric cylinder and a 2-D geometry resembling a carotid artery (D'Elia et al. 2012).
+In a further study, the authors extended their tests to an axis-symmetric cylinder and a 2-D geometry resembling a carotid artery (D'Elia et al. 2012b).
 These studies were based on discretise-then-optimise (DO) approach, where the equations are first discretised and the optimisation is performed thereafter.
 Numerical results were mostly based on 2-D simplified geometries or on problems with rotational symmetry.
 These works were some of the first attempts to perform DA in blood flow simulations.
 However, real flow MRI measurements were not available in such studies.

 In a recent work, DA was performed using more realistic vascular geometries (Tiago et al. 2016).
 First, a comparison between Dirichlet and Neumann boundary control was reported with the validation based on an idealised 2-D geometry with known solution.
 Secondly, numerical results were presented using a realistic 3-D geometry of a saccular brain aneurysm.
 The application of velocity control (Dirichlet BC) was claimed to recover the flow field better than the application of pressure control (Neumann BC).
 However, the flow data was synthetic and experiments with real 4-D flow MRI measurements were not available.
 Furthermore, they also applied the DO approach as a solution strategy.
-In (Collis & Heinkenschloss 2002), however, the authors concluded that the OD approach has better asymptotic convergence properties and leads to better adjoint approximations.
+In Collis & Heinkenschloss (2002), however, the authors concluded that the optimise-then-discretise (OD) approach (where the mathematical optimisation is first performed at the continuum level and the resulting set of equations are then discretised thereafter) has better asymptotic convergence properties and leads to better adjoint approximations.